 Just about any assignment that involves finding and using resources outside of a textbook requires that students first recognize what information is needed and then have the skills to locate, evaluate, and effectively use the needed information; this is the very definition of information literacy.
-The library strives to offer resources that can aid students in this process.
-This page offers some tips in planning, designing, and assessing assignments that use library resources so that such assignments can help students become better researchers.
+The library strives to offer resources that aid students in this process.
+This page offers tips in planning, designing, and assessing assignments that use library resources so that such assignments may help students become better researchers.

 1. Assume your students have minimal knowledge of how to do research in a college library.

 2. Consult with a librarian concerning the assignment so that you know whether resources needed to complete the assignment are available in the IU Kokomo Library.

 4. Try out your assignment yourself to see how long it takes an experienced researcher to complete, as well as to be sure it can easily be completed with the available resources.

 1. Be clear about assignment goals, preferably in writing.

 3. Make sure students know which style manual you want them to use, as well as how to find documentation and help for this style through the Writing Center.

 4. Discuss why it is important to cite sources and how doing so discourages plagiarism.